aimeos/aimeos-docs/src/manual/service-decorators.md

 ## Date

-Customers can be enabled to chose a delivery/pick up date if you add the "Date" decorator to a (delivery) service option.
+Offers customers an option to chose a delivery/pick up date.
 You can configure certain restrictions for the delivery date:

 date.minimumdays (optional)
 : Miniumn number of days to wait when selecting dates